-BYPOL, an initiative of former Belarusian security officers, has published materials from a new investigation, revealing those responsible for the conditions created in sixteen detention centers for the individuals arrested for political crimes.
+BYPOL, an initiative of former Belarusian security officers, has published materials from a new investigation.
+This investigation reveals identities of those responsible for creating insufferable conditions in 16 detention centers, where individuals detained on political grounds are held.

-According to the released phone conversations, the criminal orders are given by Siarhei Nikel, the head of the Department of Oversight and Enforcement.
+According to the released phone conversations, criminal orders are given by Siarhei Nikel, a head of the Department of Oversight and Enforcement.
 “There shouldn’t be any mattresses at all!
 Neither during daytime nor at night.
-That is, they should lay on bare bunks, as they do in punishment cells,” Nikel demanded from his subordinates.
+That is, they should lie on bare bunks, as they do in punishment cells,” Nikel demanded from his subordinates.

-Nikel ordered that “political” prisoners be placed in the worst cells, homeless people be moved in with them, and food, correspondence, and walks be limited.
-To prevent relatives from being able to pass food and basic necessities to the detainees, the detainees were transferred from one temporary detention center to another.
+Nikel ordered that “political” detainees be placed in the worst cells, homeless people be moved in with them, and food, correspondence, and outdoor walks be limited.
+To prevent relatives from passing food and basic necessities to detainees, the latter were transferred from one temporary detention center to another.

-BYPOL stresses that the algorithm for imprisoning the “politicals” was developed by the Interior Minister Ivan Kubrakou.
+BYPOL stresses that the algorithm for treating “political” detainees was developed by the Interior Minister Ivan Kubrakou.